Good planets are hard to find. So let's keep this one clean.

 You can spread the word, collect takeout containers, and make sure your friends and neighbors know how to recycle right!

-Additionally, we need volunteers every Thursday at the Innovation Barn to process and sort the takeout containers received.
+Additionally, volunteers are needed every Thursday at the Innovation Barn to process and sort the takeout containers received.
 Check here for details.